mailxem/xem-app.ts/README.md

 ## Overview

-Posthoot is an enterprise-grade email orchestration platform that helps businesses automate their email workflows, manage contact lists, and deliver personalized communications at scale.
+Xem is an enterprise-grade email orchestration platform that helps businesses automate their email workflows, manage contact lists, and deliver personalized communications at scale.
 Built with modern technologies and designed for performance.

 ## Latest Updates